How Much CBD Should I Take

 Desired Effects: Why you're using CBD matters too.
 If it's for serious stuff like anxiety or pain, you might need more CBD.
 It's like using more sunscreen at the beach compared to a cloudy day.

 Product Concentration: Not all CBD products are equally strong.
 Some are super concentrated, like a strong cup of coffee, while others are milder.
-So, you might need more of the milder one to get the same effects.
+So, you might need more of the milder ones to get the same effects.

 Delivery Method: How you take CBD matters.
 Some ways work faster than others.
 For instance, if you put CBD drops under your tongue, it works quicker than if you eat it.